Primary

 Initiate each pull with your lats, not your arms, while hinging at your hips.
 Drive your hands down to your hips at the finish and breathe out forcefully with each pull.

-Want Ski Erg in your program?
+See where Ski Erg fits in your weekly plan

 Stand facing the Ski Erg with feet shoulder-width.